-Sarah is the Area Coordinator for Jackson, Potter and Rees Halls.
+Sarah is the Area Coordinator for the William Smith Hill and Odells.
 She holds a Master’s degree in Higher Education with a concentration in Student Affairs from Merrimack College.
 She is also a graduate of Bridgewater State University, where she earned a Bachelor’s degree in Business Management.

 Sarah grew up on the south shore of Massachusetts and enjoys watching the Bruins and Red Sox.
 She also likes spending time listening to music, being outdoors and seeing family and friends.